Hotel Le Plaza, Brussels: Theatre

-The theatre of the Hotel Le Plaza is a former cinema with a surface of 460 sqm, designated as a historical monument through a royal decree.
+The theatre is a former cinema with a surface of 460 sqm, designated as a historical monument through a royal decree.
 It was built in 1930, in a unique Spanish–Arab–Moorish style.
 Under the name of Acropole Cinema, it opened in 1928 and had an interior designed in a Spanish style with many false windows and barley sugar columns.
 Seating was provided in stalls and balcony.
 At one time (possibly in the 1930s), it ran cine-variety shows.

 The entrance to the cinema was located at the left-hand side of the twin-blocked building and originally had a large vertical PLAZA sign over the entrance.
 There was a Plaza Taverne located on the corner of the Boulevard Adolphe Max and the narrow Rue de Malines/Mechelsestraat, now the main entrance to the hotel.
 The rear of the building backs onto the former Variétiés theatre (Cinerama) around the corner on the Rue de Malines.

 The decision was taken during the renovation to keep the original boxes, the genuine bracket-lamps, the stage, as well as the richly sculpted wall ornaments of Andalusian inspiration.
-It is nowadays used as a banquet hall and conference facility.
+It is now used as a banquet hall and conference facility.

 L'Estérel restaurant

 The restaurant features the particularity of combining a bar and a restaurant for 48 guests.
-The decoration of the restaurant is very luxurious like the hotel.
+The decoration of the restaurant is luxurious like the hotel.
 The particularity of this decoration is the painted ceiling of the restaurant, picturing a mainly blue sky.
 The menu, created by the chef Olivier Bontemps and his sous-chef Alexandre Van Kalck, varies with the seasons to guarantee fresh quality ingredients.